 This master class is designed for business and IT professionals who operate at management level or have management level aspirations.

-Positions held by participants include those of IT consultant, IT auditor, business analyst, service delivery manager, IT manager, (chief) information security officer (CISO), data protection officer (DPO), security manager, governance, risk and compliance (GRC) officer.
+Positions held by participants include those of IT consultant, IT auditor, business analyst, service delivery manager, IT manager, (chief) information security officer (CISO), data protection officer (DPO), security manager, governance, risk and compliance (GRC) officer, etc.

 Participants are active in various types of organizations such as consulting and auditing firms, IT service providers, manufacturing, healthcare and governmental organizations.

-Based on active participation in this course and after successful completion of the module assignment you will receive a Master Class Certificate delivered by Antwerp Management School, TIAS School for Business and Society and EuroCIO.
+Based on active participation in this course and after successful completion of the module assignment you will receive a Master Class Certificate delivered by Antwerp Management School and EuroCIO.

-In addition you will receive an exemption for this module if you would decide to register for one of the Antwerp Management School Executive Master tracks in Digital Business & IT.
+In addition you will receive an exemption for this module if you would decide to register for one of the Antwerp Management School Executive Master tracks in Leading Digital Transformation.